Etiology of Peripheral Arterial Disease

-Antiplatelet drugs Antiplatelet Drugs Treatment of acute coronary syndromes (ACS) is designed to relieve distress, interrupt thrombosis, reverse ischemia, limit infarct size, reduce cardiac workload, and prevent and treat complications... read more may modestly lessen symptoms and improve walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
-Options include aspirin 81 to 162 mg orally once a day, aspirin 25 mg plus dipyridamole 200 mg orally once a day, and clopidogrel 75 mg orally once a day or ticlopidine 250 mg orally twice a day with or without aspirin.
-Aspirin is typically used alone first, followed by addition or substitution of other drugs if peripheral arterial disease progresses.
+Antiplatelet drugs Antiplatelet Drugs Treatment of acute coronary syndromes (ACS) is designed to relieve distress, interrupt thrombosis, reverse ischemia, limit infarct size, reduce cardiac workload, and prevent and treat complications... read more may modestly lessen symptoms and increase walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
+Options for patients with symptomatic PAD include aspirin alone 75 to 325 mg orally once a day or clopidogrel alone 75 mg orally once daily (3 Treatment references Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
+Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more ).
+Some data suggest that the combination of aspirin 100 mg orally once daily plus low-dose rivaroxaban 2.5 mg orally 2 times a day reduces the incidence of cardiovascular morbidity but increases risk of bleeding (4 Treatment references Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
+Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more ).

-For relief of claudication, pentoxifylline 400 mg orally 3 times a day with meals or cilostazol 100 mg orally twice a day may be used to relieve intermittent claudication by improving blood flow and enhancing tissue oxygenation in affected areas; however, these drugs are no substitute for risk factor modification and exercise.
+For relief of claudication, pentoxifylline 400 mg orally 3 times a day with meals or cilostazol 100 mg orally twice a day may be used to relieve intermittent claudication by improving blood flow and enhancing tissue oxygenation in affected areas; however, neither pentoxifylline nor cilostazol is a substitute for risk factor modification and exercise.
 Use of pentoxifylline is controversial because evidence of its effectiveness is mixed.
 A trial of ≥ 2 months may be warranted because adverse effects are uncommon and mild.
 The most common adverse effects of cilostazol are headache and diarrhea.
 Cilostazol is contraindicated in patients with severe heart failure.

 Other drugs that may relieve claudication are being studied; they include L-arginine (the precursor of endothelium-dependent vasodilator), nitric oxide, vasodilator prostaglandins, and angiogenic growth factors (eg, vascular endothelial growth factor [VEGF], basic fibroblast growth factor [bFGF]).
 In patients with severe limb ischemia, long-term parenteral use of vasodilator prostaglandins may decrease pain and facilitate ulcer healing.